tkomarlu/ReceiptTrack/README.md

 #### Database Design
 ![](ReadMeImages/rdsDatabaseDesign.png)

 Our data model has entities that store user, receipt and item data.
 The user data is updated when a new user signs onto the application for the first time.
 While the user's receipt and item data is updated when the receipt processing function is finished.
-Our database is normalized in order to reduce our data redunancy and improve data integrity.
+Our database is normalized in order to reduce our data redundancy and improve data integrity.
 We make use of a MySQL database hosted on AWS's Relation Database Service.

 ### Data Cleaning